ps-bond/seeedStudio_epaperHA/README.md

 Modify to use Google calendar (define in secrets.yaml?) or find some way of aggregating calendars for single-sensor querying.

 Add an "upcoming events" section for a week's warning of impending all-day events.

+Remove the battery display code because there's no battery info to display.

+Redesign layout (use Figma?) to cleanly incorporate all elements.

 Add a lunar phase display - use the HA integration coupled with the MDI phase icons